Skip to main content

 In these cases, you can anticipate a change order to be applied to account for the extra wood materials and labor to have the deteriorated wood removed and the new wood installed to be added to the final cost.

-The number one reason 90% of roofing companies fail before year 5 is that they fail to factor in overhead or operating costs to jobs.
-Every roofing company has overhead or operating costs.
-This is the overall cost that it takes to successfully operate the company.
 This is where going with the lowest bid can be a mistake in the long run.
 The companies that charge the cheapest prices often go out of business.
 Unfortunately leaving homeowners stuck without a valid warranty.

 • General liability insurance